natsusaa/natsusaa/README.md

 ![natsusa profile](https://komarev.com/ghpvc/?username=natsusaa&color=blueviolet)

 # About me
-I'm almost 18 years old a junior developer.
+I'm 18 years old a junior developer.
 I love coding and watching anime or game videos.
 I have 3 years experience and I'm doing this for fun.
 Also I'm planning learn Python, React Native and Electron.JS

 ## 🌐 Techs & Langs🌐
 #### Langs